The New PA Certification Maintenance Process: What You Need to Know

 The results from your assessment will provide guidance on what information, resources or tools may be helpful to improve outcomes for your diabetic patients.

-AAPA has compiled a list of 26 PI-CME activities currently available to PAs.
+AAPA has compiled a list of more than 50 PI-CME activities currently available to PAs.
 That list will continue to grow.

 Self-assessment is the process of conducting a systematic review of one's own performance, knowledge base or skill set, usually to improve future performance, expand knowledge or hone skills.